esrlabs/bake/documentation/tips_and_tricks/qac.rst

 bake will automatically do these three steps.
 If one of the steps fails, the consecutive steps will be dismissed.

-You can also enforce the first step or execute only the second and/or third step, etc.:
+You can also choose certain steps (can be combined with "|"):

 .. code-block:: console